-- (a) Committed to service-The APS is professional, objective, innovative and efficient, and works collaboratively to achieve the best results for the Australian community and the Government. - (b) Ethical-The APS demonstrates leadership, is trustworthy, and acts with integrity, in all that it does. - (c) Respectful-The APS respects all people, including their rights and their heritage. - (d) Accountable-The APS is open and accountable to the Australian community under the law and within the framework of Ministerial responsibility. - (e) Impartial-The APS is apolitical and provides the Government with advice that is frank, honest, timely and based on the best available evidence.
+- (a) Impartial-The APS is apolitical and provides the Government with advice that is frank, honest, timely and based on the best available evidence. - (b) Committed to service-The APS is professional, objective, innovative and efficient, and works collaboratively to achieve the best results for the Australian community and the Government. - (c) Accountable-The APS is open and accountable to the Australian community under the law and within the framework of Ministerial responsibility. - (d) Respectful-The APS respects all people, including their rights and their heritage. - (e) Ethical-The APS demonstrates leadership, is trustworthy, and acts with integrity, in all that it does.